MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertTo-Xml.md

 ## DESCRIPTION

-The `ConvertTo-Xml` cmdlet creates an XML-based representation of one or more Microsoft .NET Framework objects.
+The `ConvertTo-Xml` cmdlet creates an [XML-based](/dotnet/api/system.xml.xmldocument) representation of one or more Microsoft .NET Framework objects.
 To use this cmdlet, pipe one or more objects to the cmdlet, or use the **InputObject** parameter to specify the object.

-When you pipe multiple objects to `ConvertTo-Xml` or use the **InputObject** parameter to submit multiple objects, `ConvertTo-Xml` returns a single XML document that includes representations of all of the objects.
+When you pipe multiple objects to `ConvertTo-Xml` or use the **InputObject** parameter to submit multiple objects, `ConvertTo-Xml` returns a single, in-memory XML document that includes representations of all of the objects.

-This cmdlet is similar to `Export-Clixml` except that `Export-Clixml` stores the resulting XML in a file.
-`ConvertTo-Xml` returns the XML, so you can continue to process it in PowerShell.
+This cmdlet is similar to [Export-Clixml](./Export-Clixml.md) except that `Export-Clixml` stores the resulting XML in a [Common Language Infrastructure(CLI) XML](https://www.ecma-international.org/publications/standards/Ecma-335.htm) file that can be reimported as objects with [Import-Clixml](./Import-Clixml.md). `ConvertTo-Xml` returns an in-memory representation of an XML document, so you can continue to process it in PowerShell. `ConvertTo-Xml` does not have an option to convert objects to CLI XML.

 ## EXAMPLES